Unknown008/MarshtompBot/help.md

  - **!setup _anime_ _channel_**

-   The bot will log new anime releases from www.gogoanime.to in this channel.
+   The bot will log new anime releases from nyaa.si in this channel.

 **!botstats**